Alex-Stone-Github/PC/doc/syntax.md

 7. set [some setting]                         = change some setting on the processor for that instruction
 7. step;                                      = wrap up the instruction and begin the next one

-### Note
-Please note that comments can only contain spaces numbers and letters so no things like this ';'.

 ## Readables
 * processer
 * a